Planning Tools & Resources

 Ultimately, all financial aid decisions are made by the individual college; therefore, it is necessary for you to work with the financial aid officer at each school to which you are applying.
 Also, be sure to apply on time.

-Complete a FAFSA by March 2
+Complete a FAFSA or CADAA by March 2

 CSS Profile